-If you’ve used GTM for real, then you may have found that the number of tags, triggers and variables can grow very quickly into a hard to manage mess.
+If you’ve used GTM for real, then you may have found that the number of tags, triggers, and variables can grow very quickly into a hard to manage mess.
 Therefore, you should use clear naming guidelines which will help you to manage your GTM implementation far easier.
 Easier for you and your teammates.
 Easier = less risk, less time, and less money wasted on tagging.
-Other wise this will happen:
+Otherwise, this will happen:

-Best tips for naming tags, triggers and variables:
+Best tips for naming tags, triggers, and variables:

 - Include specific pages.
-If a tag should fire on a specific page, or a set of pages (like a subdirectory), then include the page/subdirectory in the tag name.
+If a tag should fire on a specific page or a set of pages (like a subdirectory), then include the page/subdirectory in the tag name.
 Examples:

-- AW Remarketing – Thank You Page.
+- Google Ads Remarketing – Thank You page.

 #4.
 Give GTM control only to the right people

 GTM allows you to delegate access to other users at the Account and Container level.
-Users can be granted the ability to view or administer other users at the Account level, and can be granted read, edit, approve, or publish rights at the Container level.
+Users can be granted the ability to view or administer other users at the Account level and can be granted read, edit, approve, or publish rights at the Container level.

 To add or modify users, click Admin in Tag Manager menu bar, choose an account or container you need and then click “User Management”.
 Create a new user or edit an existing.
 There are 4 possible permissions levels each user can have access to: